MTRFR/C12orf65

 Current Research

-University of Cambridge, Rita Horvath, MD, PhD, Director of Clinical Neurosciences is enrolling the patients, including Jaxson, in the MTRFR/C12orf65 natural history study.
+University of Cambridge, Rita Horvath, MD, PhD, Director of Clinical Neurosciences has enrolled 15 patients, including Jaxson, in the MTRFR/C12orf65 natural history study.
 Dr. Horvath is an expert in mitochondrial diseases and has developed an impressive model for collecting, curating, and analyzing patient data for publication.
-We have learned so much about MTRFR/C12orf65.
-What was believed to be a Charcot-Marie-Tooth with Leigh Syndrome is now classified to include symptoms related to Spastic Paraplegia and Ataxia, making the disease even more devasting.
-This is very important information as we continue to learn more about the disease and prepare for clinical trials.
+With the completion of the enrollment phase of the study, a greater understanding of the symptoms, complications and progressions of these patients will allow a more targeted treatment approach.

 HNF tackles the hidden mysteries behind the genetic diagnosis of CMT mitochondrial diseases